molmod/yaff/doc/howto.rst

 #.
 Check if we can do something like the Andersen thermostat to simulate a
    constant pressure ensemble.

-#.
-Check how to append data efficiently in HDF5 file.
-Add rows one by one or
-   add rows in blocks.

 #. ``RefTraj`` derivative of the Iterative class.

 #.
 Optimizer stuff.
 We should use the molmod optimizer, but change it such